codemonkey800/dotfiles/README.md

 ---

 # Dotfiles :fish:
 Aside from being free and having a [penguin](https://en.wikipedia.org/wiki/Tux) for a mascot, a Linux based OS is probably *the* best for customization.
 [Dotfiles](https://en.wikipedia.org/wiki/Dotfiles) are essentially hidden files and directories, such as `~/.bashrc`, `~/.config/`, and `~/.local/` to name a few.

 Dotfiles are not strictly limited to configuration files.
-You can have executable scripts, package listings for backups, build files, etc.
+You can have executable scripts, package listings for backups, build files, etc.  (At least, that's what I have in my dotfiles :stuck_out_tongue_winking_eye:)

-(At least, that's what I have in my dotfiles :stuck_out_tongue_winking_eye:)
+As a side note, since this is my personal configuration repo, it is subject to change rapidly since I tend to change my mind frequently on how I want my setup to be.

 ## Features :package:
 Although my dotfiles are tailored to my development environment, you can easily use them as a bootstrap for a new system, a base for your own set of dotfiles, or even take a subset of my dotfiles and incorporate it into your own.

 - Fish
   - [Fisherman](http://fisherman.sh/) for plugins and themes